nenad-zivkovic/yii2-basic-template/README.md

 There are several upgrades made to this template.

 1. This template comes with almost all features that default yii2-app-advanced has.
-2. It has additional features listed at the end of this guide.
+2. It has additional features listed in the next section of this guide.
 3. Application structure has been changed to be 'shared hosting friendly'.

 Features